Books in the running for the 2026 edition

-The the twelfth year in a row, the SCELF / Polar en séries Award will be awarded to a French-language crime novel, thriller or detective story for its distinctive qualities and potential for adaptation into an audiovisual series.
-It was created with the support of SCELF – Société Civile des Éditeurs de Langue Française, as part of the Polar Connection professional programme, to encourage links between literature and the audiovisual industry.
+For the twelfth consecutive year, the “Polar en séries – Scelf” Award will reward a French-language crime novel, thriller, or detective story for its intrinsic qualities and its potential for adaptation into an audiovisual series.
+It was created with the support of SCELF – Société Civile des Éditeurs de Langue Française (Civil Society of French Language Publishers). – as part of the Polar Connection professional program, to promote links between literature and audiovisual media.

 At the awards ceremony, the 6 books in the shortlist will be presented in the form of pitches by the publishers, prior to the announcement of the award-winner by the jury.
 This is an opportunity to establish links between publishing houses and authors, particularly those looking for projects.